mail-aizhan/mail-aizhan/README.md

 - 👋 Hi, my name is Aizhan you call me Aika.
 - 👀 I’m interested in coding.
 - 🌱 I’m currently learning and practicing React js.
-But I do know Angular and a little bit of Vue js.
+And also know Angular and a little bit of Vue js.
 - 💞️ I’m looking to collaborate on React js projects.
 - 📫 You can reach me via gmail account, which is mail.aizhan@gmail.com.